City Relocation Overview

 Cost of Living8/10

-This city sits in a middle affordability tier, median gross rent is about $1,392, median home value is about $373,700, and the city is large enough to support a broad mix of jobs, services, and retail.
-See cheaper cities in New Jersey.
+Compared with many major U.S. markets, this city is relatively affordable, median gross rent is about $1,273, median home value is about $312,300, and the city is large enough to support a broad mix of jobs, services, and retail.
+See cheaper cities in NJ.

 Climate6/10